Stoupy51/LifeSteal/README.md

 This datapack adds texture for the revive beacon and use 1.21 food/consumable components for interactions with the system (eating a heart, consuming a renamed revive beacon)

+**This datapack is and will 🔥 ALWAYS 🔥 be updated to support the latest Minecraft versions!**<br>
+I continuously maintain compatibility with new releases, ensuring you can enjoy Life Steal mechanics on the newest Minecraft updates without waiting, even on snapshots.

 ### **DON'T FORGET TO DOWNLOAD THE REQUIRED <u>[RESOURCE PACK](https://github.com/Stoupy51/LifeSteal/releases/)</u>**

 ## 📥 Download links: